nuzzle18/wachatbot/README.md

 )
 ```

-### Why my plugins not working in this multi-device?

-> Please cek syntax error on your plugins. and maybe your script still using CJS
-> This multi-device script use ESM and CJS [(legacy code)](https://github.com/BochilGaming/games-wabot/tree/main) not support yet.
-Learn more about [ESM](https://nodejs.org/api/esm.html)

 ### How to delete session?

 > You can delete folder `sessions` or run command ```rm -rf sessions```

-### Why i can't scan qr code?

-> if your error like this ```(node:7016) UnhandledPromiseRejectionWarning: TypeError [ERR_INVALID_ARG_TYPE]: The "key" argument must be of type string or an instance of Buffer, TypedArray, DataView, or KeyObject.
-Received undefined``` you can use [multi-device branch](https://github.com/BochilGaming/games-wabot/tree/multi-device)

 ### How to change owner number?